posthtml/posthtml-extra-attributes/README.md

 ## Introduction

-This PostHTML plugin can add extra attributes to elements in your HTML:
+This PostHTML plugin can add extra attributes to elements in your HTML.

-- does not overwrite existing attributes (configurable)
+Features:

+- supports a variety of CSS-like selectors
 - appends class names to existing ones
-- supports a variety of CSS-like selectors
+- does not overwrite existing attributes

 ## Installation